fengjixuchui/AurumRE/README.md

 ### LIVE MEMORY DUMP

-Dumped live memory of entire driver image but couldn't find any usefl information like strings expanded at the runtime.
+Dumped live memory of entire driver image but couldn't find any useful information like strings expanded at the runtime.

 # IOCTL